cagatayfidan/new_project/README.md

-This app building for a saga injections,working saga with a form
+This app builded for working redux-saga with form.

+It's contains;

+Formik,
+React and Redux,
+React router,
+Axios,
+A bit responsive design with bootstrap and media query.